-Cool knit - A variation of pique that results in a different texture and surface appearance.
-It resembles a "waffle" pattern.
+Cool knit - A variation of pique that results in a waffle-like texture and surface appearance.

-Cotton sheeting - Plain-weave cotton fabric, usually prelaundered, used for fashion sportswear.
+Cotton sheeting - Plain-weave cotton fabric is usually pre-laundered, used for fashion sportswear.
 It's wrinkled to create crinkle cotton.

-Cover-stitch - Double-needle stitch that is used to secure seams while also lending a finished look.
-Cover stitching is often found around armholes and the cuffs common to knit shirts.
+Cover-stitch - Double-needle stitch that is used to secure seams and give a finished look.
+Cover stitching is often found around armholes and the cuffs, common in knit shirts.